 - Valuable career-related experience prior to graduation.
 This experience helps determine future career paths, technical and related elective choices, as well as provide insight for determining majors and minors.

 - Maintain continuously enrolled student status.
-When registered for 2 credits as an undergraduate or 1–6 credits as a graduate, a student is considered as remaining continuously enrolled.
+When registered for credits during a co-op assignment, the student is considered as remaining continuously enrolled.
 This means that students on co-op can remain on a guardian’s health insurance, potentially defer student loan payments, and have access to upcoming semester course registration.
 Using and maintaining scholarships is dependent on the scholarship specifics and students should consult with a financial aid officer on this issue.

 - Professional development.
 Students learn the "professional skills" required to become a professional, such as networking, communication skills, setting priorities and time management, as well as professional etiquette and dress.
 Additionally, students will have opportunities to develop technical writing and presentation skills.